 We have a dedicated area at each hospice where a child can lay at rest, allowing their family to say goodbye in a familiar and supportive environment.
 Care does not stop after a child has died.
 We will continue to provide practical and emotional support for the entire family.

 Grief is very individual and every bereaved parent will experience a range of thoughts and feelings at different times.
 That’s why we offer individual and couple counselling as well as bereavement groups to support parents and other family members in finding a way forward.

-If a family member requires more regular in depth support then a member of the counselling team can provide time and space to talk about and explore difficult feelings when anticipating the loss and through bereavement.
+If a family member requires more in-depth support then a member of the counselling team can provide time and space to talk about and explore difficult feelings, before before a child dies and through bereavement.

 All family members are eligible for this support and counselling, including siblings, parents and grandparents.
 We also provide group support following bereavement for siblings, parents and grandparents as well as an annual remembering day.

 “Shooting Star Children’s Hospices enabled us to spend time with our beautiful Annie after she had passed away.
 They gave us much needed time to cuddle her, to kiss her, to tell her how much we loved her and for our tears to flow.
 It also meant that some of our family and friends were able to come and support us and say their own goodbyes whilst seeing Annie ‘sleeping’ so peacefully.”
 Claire, Annie’s mum.